Fertilize fields with hay

 Winter-feeding beef cattle on hay and pasture fields can minimize labor of hauling manure while still distributing crop nutrients.

-By Michigan State University Extension
+May 2, 2018 by Michigan State University Extension

 Many Beef cow-calf producers feed hay rations to cows in confinement settings during the winter months.
 Feeding hay on fields away from the barn is gaining popularity.